Resources of the advantage in quantum illumination: Discord and entanglement: Maximally Mixed Marginal states

 Since we are going to study the role of quantum correlations in the advantage of quantum illumination, here we consider two important measures of quantum correlation including entanglement and quantum discord.
 We start by calculating entanglement of formation (EoF) which is related to the concurrence in the following form \cite{wootters1998entanglement,xu2015quantum}:

 where

 and $ \lambda_i$s are the eigenvalues of $\rho \tilde{\rho}$ in decreasing order. $\tilde{\rho}$ is the time-reversed density operator

-By using the above formulas, we calculate entanglement of formation for a given correlation vector $(c_1, c_2 , c_3)$.
+By using the above formulas, we calculate entanglement of formation for a given $(c_1, c_2 , c_3)$.
 As shown in Fig. \ref{entdis}(a), in order to illustrate results of calculation, we plot a three-dimensional space with $c_1$, $c_2$ and $c_3$ as bases and we illustrate different values of entanglement by different colors.

 Next, we consider quantum discord and compute this quantity for MMM states.
-General definition of quantum discord in a bipartite system needs an optimization on different bases of measurement on one subsystem.
+We use the standard, mutual-information based method in \cite{ollivier2001quantum} to calculate discord.
+General definition of quantum discord in a bipartite system needs an optimization on the set of Positive Operator-Valued Measurements (POVMs) on one subsystem.
 In particular, for MMM states, optimization leads to an analytical formula for discord, as given in \cite{maziero2009classical}:

 where

 and $\zeta = \max(|c_1| , |c_2| , |c_3|)$.
 In the above formula, $\lambda_k$s are eigenvalues of density matrix of MMM states which are in the following form:

 In this regard, we can calculate quantum discord for different $c_i$s.
 As shown in Fig. \ref{entdis}(b), similar to the entanglement, we show the pattern of quantum discord for MMM states on a 3D space.
 It is important to compare this diagram with Fig. \ref{entdis}(a) for quantum entanglement.
 In particular, for some values of $c_i$, while there is no entanglement in the corresponding MMM state, there is quantum discord and we call such states discordant separable states.
 It is shown that MMM states with $|c_i|=1/3$ are maximally discordant separable states.\cite{dakic2010necessary}.